wasserth/TotalSegmentator/README.md

 Next to the default task (`total`) there are more subtasks with more classes.
 If the taskname ends with `_mr` it works for MR images, otherwise for CT images.

-Openly available for any usage:
+Openly available for any usage (Apache-2.0 license):
 * **total**: default task containing 117 main classes (see [here](https://github.com/wasserth/TotalSegmentator#class-details) for a list of classes)
 * **total_mr**: default task containing 50 main classes on MR images (see [here](https://github.com/wasserth/TotalSegmentator#class-details) for a list of classes)
 * **lung_vessels**: lung_vessels (cite [paper](https://www.sciencedirect.com/science/article/pii/S0720048X22001097)), lung_trachea_bronchia